pudozi/exercises/tcpl/ch2/README.md

 Write the function htoi(s), which converts a string of hexadecimal digits (including an optional 0x or 0X) into its equivalent integer value.
 The allowable digits are 0 through 9, a through f, and A through F.

+## Exercise 2.4

+Write an alternate version of squeeze(s1,s2) that deletes each character in s1 that matches any character in the string s2.